yext/chat-core/docs/chat-core.chatcore.streamnextmessage.md

 ## ChatCore.streamNextMessage() method

-Make a request to Chat stream API to generate the next message.
+Make a request to Chat streaming API to generate the next message and consume its tokens via server-sent events.

 **Signature:**